 Here’s what we found out.

-- Only about 20% of obese people can successfully maintain the weight they lose for more than a year.
+- Only 20% of the obese people who manage to lose weight can maintain their weight loss for more than a year.

 The Scary Statistics About Weight